FoleyX90/titanium_documentation/source/en/contribute.md

 If your problem produces an error or exception, there is no need to attempt to explain it.
 By including the verbatim message in your question, you give Helpers a much better insight into the issue.

 <info>Tip: always include any error or exception messages by copying and pasting rather than explaining it.
-If it is long, [gist.github](https://gist.github.com) or [pastebin](http://pastebin.com), but check first that they don't expire.</info>
+If it is long, use [gist.github](https://gist.github.com) or [pastebin](http://pastebin.com), but check first that they don't expire.</info>

 <info>Tip: for emulator issues, including application install failures, include the emulator trace output.</info>